Approximation algorithms for noncommutative CSPs: Proof Sketches

-$\ncut{3}$ is the simplest case of $\nlin{2}{k}$ that is not addressed by Tsirelson \cite{tsirelson1} and Kempe \emph{et al.}\ \cite{kempe}.
-The goal of this section is to see the main ideas of the paper in action on this example.
-For a full formal treatment of these ideas and the way they are applied to the more general setting of homogeneous and smooth CSPs see Sections \ref{sec:gwb}, \ref{sec:relative-distribution}, \ref{sec:algorithm}, \ref{sec:algebraic-reldist} and \ref{sec:efficient-algorithm}.
+The goal of this section is to see the main ideas of the paper in action on the example of noncommutative $\cut{3}$ (or $\ncut{3}$ for short).
+For a full formal treatment of these ideas and the way they are applied to the more general settings of homogeneous and smooth CSPs see Sections \ref{sec:gwb}, \ref{sec:relative-distribution}, \ref{sec:algorithm}, \ref{sec:algebraic-reldist} and \ref{sec:efficient-algorithm}.

 Recall that $\ncut{3}$ is the optimization problem